Resq Legal

 Be Aware of Timelines and Deadlines

 2. Administrative Requests: If your situation involves a government entity, be aware that the timeframe may be much shorter.
-Many states require administrative claims to be filed within six months.
+Many states require claims to be filed within six months.
 This highlights the importance of acting quickly to protect your interests.

-3. Gather Evidence Promptly: It’s vital to start collecting evidence and documentation as soon as you can.
+3. Evidence Collection: It’s vital to start collecting evidence and documentation as soon as you can.
 Delays can lead to forgotten memories and lost evidence, which could weaken your case.
 For instance, timely collection of black box data and maintenance records can be crucial in proving liability.
 Remember, every detail matters.

 Each box represents a crucial step in the process.
 Follow the arrows to understand how to navigate timelines and deadlines effectively - from knowing your state's limitations to keeping in touch with your attorney.